pyl1b/enhterm/README.md

     parser_add.set_defaults(func=do_add)

+    # Construct the terminal.
     class MyShell(EnhTerm):
+        """
+        Simple terminal.

-        """ This terminal is bare bone.
-Has a single command that can add integers. """ def __init__(self):
+        Has a command that can add integers and another one that quits the interpreter.
+        """
+        def __init__(self):
             super().__init__(providers=provider)